mrvcry/PersonalBlog/_posts/2023-11-17-3-nutrients-that-you-need-more-during-pregnancy.md

 ({{site.baseurl}}/assets/images/Best sources of Folate.jpg)

 > Prenatal supplements usually include 1 mg of folic acid which is sufficient and more than 1 mg is not recommended.
-Read my [prenatal checklist blog](https://www.dietitiannewyork.com/prenatal-vitamin-checklist/)post for more information!
+Read my [prenatal checklist blog] (https://www.dietitiannewyork.com/prenatal-vitamin-checklist/)post for more information!
 2. Iron: Iron is important for carrying oxygen to your baby.
 Pregnant women need to consume about 27 milligrams of iron every day whereas adult females only need 18 mg iron in a day.